Johannes R. Becher: Fleeing from Nazis

 After the Reichstag fire, Becher was placed on the Nazi blacklist, but he escaped from a large raid in the Berlin artist colony near Breitenbachplatz in Wilmersdorf.
 By 15 March 1933, he, with the support of the secretary of the Association of Proletarian-Revolutionary Authors, traveled to the home of Willy Harzheim.
 After staying briefly in Brno, he moved to Prague after some weeks.

 He traveled on to Zurich and Paris, where he lived for a time as part of the large émigré community.
 There his portrait was done by the Hungarian artist, Lajos Tihanyi, whom he befriended.

-Finally, in 1935 Becher emigrated to the USSR as did other members of the central committee of the KPD.
+Finally, in 1935 Becher emigrated to the Soviet Union as did other members of the central committee of the KPD.
 In Moscow he became editor-in-chief of the German émigré magazine, Internationale Literatur-Deutsche Blätter.
 He was selected as a member of the Central Committee of the KPD.
 Soon Becher was caught up in the midst of the Great Purge.
 In 1935 he was accused of links with Leon Trotsky.
 Becher tried to save himself by “informing” on other writers' alleged political misdemeanors.
 From 1936, he was forbidden to leave the USSR.
 During this period, he struggled with depression and tried several times to commit suicide.

 The Molotov–Ribbentrop Pact of 1939 horrified German communists.
 Following the German invasion of the Soviet Union in June 1941, the government evacuated the German communists to internal exile.
 Becher was evacuated to Tashkent, as were most of the communist émigrés.
 It became the center of evacuation for hundreds of thousands of Russians and Ukrainians from the war zones, and the government relocated industry here to preserve some capacity from the Germans.

-During his time in Tashkent, he befriended Georg Lukács, the Hungarian philosopher and literary critic, who was also evacuated there.
-They intensively studied 18th- and 19th-century literature together, after which Becher turned from modernism to Socialist Realism.
+During his time in Tashkent, he befriended György Lukács, the Hungarian philosopher and literary critic, who was also evacuated there.
+They intensively studied 18th- and 19th-century literature together, after which Becher turned from modernism to Socialist realism.

 Becher was recalled to Moscow by 1942.
 In 1943, he became one of the founders of the National Committee for a Free Germany.